nvroot/Zero-Health/challenges.md

 **Category**: Broken Access Control
 **Goal**: Access lab results that don't belong to you by manipulating object references.

-**Description**: The application uses predictable IDs to reference lab results.
-Exploit this to view other patients' medical data.
+**Description**: The application uses predictable IDs to reference lab results and doesn't properly check if the requesting user has permission to access specific records.
+The `/api/lab-results/:id` endpoint is vulnerable to IDOR attacks.

 **What you'll learn**:
 - How IDOR vulnerabilities work
 - The importance of proper authorization checks
 - Why predictable IDs are dangerous

-**Hint**: After viewing your own lab results, look at the URL structure.
+**Hint**: After viewing your own lab results, look at the URL structure or API calls.
 Try changing the ID parameter to access other records.
+Use the browser's developer tools to inspect API calls and try different ID values.

 ---

-### Challenge 4: Reflected XSS
+### Challenge 4: Reflected XSS via Search
 **Difficulty**: Beginner
 **Category**: Cross-Site Scripting
-**Goal**: Execute JavaScript code in another user's browser through the search functionality.
+**Goal**: Execute JavaScript code through the search functionality.

-**Description**: The search feature reflects user input without proper sanitization.
-Craft a malicious search query that executes JavaScript when viewed.
+**Description**: The search feature reflects user input without proper sanitization in the API response.
+The search results include HTML content that directly embeds the search query, creating a reflected XSS vulnerability.

 **What you'll learn**:
 - How reflected XSS attacks work
 - The difference between reflected and stored XSS
 - Basic XSS payload construction

-**Hint**: Use the search functionality and try including HTML/JavaScript tags in your search query.
-Look for where your input gets reflected in the response.
+**Hint**: Use the search functionality available to doctors/staff and try including HTML/JavaScript tags in your search query.
+Look for the `searchSummary` field in the API response that reflects your input unsanitized.

 ---